Lightning-AI/pytorch-lightning/README.md

 - Tullie Murrell [(tullie)](https://github.com/tullie)
 - Adrian Wälchli [(awaelchli)](https://github.com/awaelchli)

+#### Funding
+Building open-source software with only a few part-time people is hard!
+We've secured funding to make sure we can hire a full-time staff, attend conferences, and move faster through implementing features you request.

+Our goal is to build an incredible research platform and a big supportive community.
+Many open-source projects have gone on to monetize through things like support and special help for big corporations!

+If you are one of these corporations, please feel free to reach out to will@pytorchlightning.ai!

 ## Bibtex
 If you want to cite the framework feel free to use this (but only if you loved it 😊):